carlynorama/FixedSizeCollection/README.md

 See  https://forums.swift.org/t/approaches-for-fixed-size-arrays/

 This FixedSizedCollection is intended to be an API on a bag of bytes service that will be able make a solid commitment to compiler that those bytes all exist and have a value of type Element and the size of that memory will not change for the lifetime of that FixedSizedCollection.
-That BytesService could be owned and managed by the FixedArrayCollection, or by something reliable a client offers up on initialization (a BufferView, e.g,).
+That BytesService could be owned and managed by the FixedSizedCollection, or by something reliable a client offers up on initialization (a BufferView, e.g,).

 The FixedSizedCollection itself can then vend Views or Copies as needed.
 Those views or copies could be to its full collection or SubSequences.